-Woodland Grange opened for the first time in in August 1991.
+Woodland Grange opened for the first time in August 1991.
 It is situated on the Grange Farm housing development just off the A6 in Oadby.
-The school was originally built for 240 children in the 4 - 10 age-range.
-We now have over 500 on role (including 3 year olds in our own preschool which opened in 2015).
+The school was originally built for 240 children in the 4 – 10 age-range.
+We now have over 500 on role (including 3-year-olds in our own preschool which opened in 2015).

-The main building has been added to and extended over the years. , comprises of classrooms, a computer suite, medical and reprographics room, and the school office.
+The main building has been added to and extended over the years.
+It comprises classrooms, a computer suite, medical and reprographics room, and the school office.
 The ‘new’ building which opened in 2001 comprises three classrooms of semi-open plan design, a combined library and music studio.
-Our 'new' hall, which opened in 2003 is in a free standing complex at the back of the school which also accommodates the school kitchen, P.E. store and cloakroom facilities.
+Our 'new' hall, which opened in 2003 is in a freestanding complex at the back of the school which also accommodates the school kitchen, P.E. store and cloakroom facilities.

 1991 - 2016

 We are delighted to be celebrating our 25th Anniversary.
 We have lots of exciting things planned to celebrate this special birthday.
 Please send any photographs or memories using the email@example.com email address.
 There is even a Facebook page!
 Many thanks to the past staff members and pupils who have set it up and contributed to it so far, it really is fantastic to hear about your memories of our school.

 We enjoyed working with Sinfonia Viva on a special music project.
 The children wrote, performed and recorded their own school song '25 years ago'.
 It was brilliant!
 We have also updated our large mural in the hall.
 The children worked with a local artist to create a torn paper masterpiece using the theme of local wildlife.
 We even had a special, commemorative coin created which each child took home as part of the commemoration.

 Click on the link to read about the beginnings of our school (thanks to Miss Butcher)